A Virgin River Novel, Book 21

 RETURN TO VIRGIN RIVER by Robyn Carr.
 MIRA; Original edition (October 13, 2020).
 ISBN 978-0778388340.
 320 pages.

 This entry was posted on Wednesday, November 4th, 2020 at 8:00 AM and is filed under Book Reviews, Fiction, Romance.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.